Simple-Station/CM-SS14/README.md

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
 We've got a [list of issues](https://github.com/Park-Station/CM-SS14/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!

-Refer to [the space wizards guide](https://docs.spacestation14.io/getting-started/dev-setup) for general information about setting up a dev environment but keep in mind that Parkstation is a distant fork of space wizards' SS14 and not everything applies.
+Refer to [the space wizards guide](https://docs.spacestation14.io/getting-started/dev-setup) for general information about setting up a dev environment but keep in mind that CM-SS14 is a distant fork of space wizards' SS14 and not everything applies.
 We provide some scripts for making the job easier.

 ## Building